Hyundai Ioniq 6 review: reliability & safety rating

 Hyundai Ioniq 6 reliability & problems

-The Hyundai Ioniq 6 is too new to have any concrete reliability data, though it’s worth noting that overall, around 21% of Hyundai owners reported a fault with their car within the first year of ownership.
-Granted, the majority of the models were combustion-engined cars, but generally the Korean brand has an average reliability score compared with the rest of the market.
+The Hyundai Ioniq 6 is too new to have any concrete reliability data, though it’s worth noting that overall, around 21% of Hyundai owners reported a fault with their car within the first year of ownership in our 2023 Driver Power customer satisfaction survey.
+Granted, the majority of the models were combustion-engined cars, but the most common issues tended to be surrounding the electrical systems – not a positive sign for an EV like the Ioniq 6.

 As standard, the Hyundai Ioniq 6 is loaded with safety technology and because of this, the plug-in saloon was awarded a five-star safety rating by Euro NCAP.
 Surveying the road and protecting passengers is a list of equipment that includes autonomous emergency braking (AEB), adaptive cruise control, blind spot monitoring, lane-keep assist, lane departure warning and an intelligent speed limiter.

-Top-of-the-range Ultimate cars get cameras instead of door mirrors, with a live feed displayed via two small screens on opposite sides of the dashboard.
-Overall, these are more of a novelty than a genuine improvement in safety, with the standard glass mirrors even providing a slightly clearer view.
+Top-of-the-range Ultimate cars can be specified with cameras instead of door mirrors for an extra cost, with a live feed displayed via two small screens on opposite sides of the dashboard.
+Overall, these are more of a novelty than a genuine improve

 In This Review